magic-sph/magic/src/README.md

 * `USE_FFTLIB` This option lets you select the library you want to use for Fast Fourier Transforms.
 This can be set to `JW` or `MKL`. `JW` refers to the inbuilt library by **J**ohannes **W**icht, while `MKL` refers to the [Intel **M**ath **K**ernel **L**ibrary](https://software.intel.com/en-us/intel-mkl).
 Use `JW` if you don't have Intel MKL installed.
 * `USE_LAPACKLIB` This option allows you to select the library you want to use for LU factorisation.
 This can be set to `JW`, `MKL` or `LAPACK`.
 * `USE_HDF5` Set to `yes` if you want the restart file to be written in HDF5 format
+* `USE_SHTNS` Set to `yes` to use SHTns library for spherical harmonics transforms.
+The helper script `install-shtns.sh` is available in the `bin` directory to help installing SHTns.

 ### 3. MPI_INCPATH